carloacu/onsem/README.md

 ### Install vosk

 It is for the Speech To Text in the gui.
-To make it run, go to the [Start the STT (Speech To Text)](#start-the-stt) heading.
+To make it run, look at the [Start the STT (Speech To Text)](#start-the-stt) heading.

 ```bash
 pip3 install vosk